WARHAWK AIR MUSEUM

 The original Warhawk Air Museum in a small hangar at the Caldwell, ID airport.
 1998

-The first Warhawk Air Museum hangar built in Nampa, ID.
+The first Warhawk Air Museum hangar built in Nampa, Idaho.
 It opened in 2001.
 Shown is the small collection brought from Caldwell.
 These are the original wood-framed display cases built by John, designed and organized by Sue.

 While the plane the Paul’s uncovered in that Canadian farm field is no longer in their possession, there are a number of permanent aircraft included in the museum’s collection, including: